Polar coordinate lattice Boltzmann modeling of compressible flows: Validation and Verification

 \subsubsection{Shocking from heavy to light media}

-In the subsequent simulation, we choose $\rho _{inner}=1$, $\rho _{outer}=0.5 $, and other parameters are the same as those in the above simulation.
+In the subsequent simulation, we choose $\rho _{inner}=1.5$, $\rho _{middle}=1$, $\rho_{outer}=0.5$, and other parameters are the same as those in the above simulation.

-We show the simulation results for density and pressure fields at times $ t=0.0$, $0.05$, $0.3$, $0.5$, and $1.2$ in Fig.\ref{Fig09}, where the interface reversal phenomenon is obviously observed.
-Simulation results show the following physical procedure: when the shock wave passes the interface, a rarefaction wave reflected inward and a transmission wave outward are generated.
-Near the crest, the pressure of heavy medium is smaller than that of the light medium.
-Driven by the pressure gradient, the perturbation amplitude decreases with the outward motion of the interface.
-Then, the peak and valley of initial interface invert, the heavy and light fluids gradually penetrate into each other as time goes on, the light fluid \textquotedblleft falls" to form a bubble and the heavy fluid \textquotedblleft rises" to generate a spike.
+Figure \ref{Fig09} show the snapshots of density and pressure fields at times $t=0.0$, $0.05$, $0.3$, $0.5$ and $1.2$, respectively.
+The interface reversal phenomenon is obviously observed.
+When the shock wave passes the interface, a reflected rarefaction wave inward and a transmitted shock wave outward are generated.
+This stage is known as the shock refraction stage.
+The pressure in heavy medium is smaller than that in the light medium near the crest of material interface.
+Driven by the pressure gradient, the perturbation amplitude decreases with the outward motion of the material interface.
+Then, the crest and trough of initial interface invert, the heavy and light fluids gradually penetrate into each other as time goes on, the light fluid \textquotedblleft falls" to form a bubble and the heavy fluid \textquotedblleft rises" to generate a spike.

-We show the change of perturbation interface with time in Fig.\ref{Fig10}.
-Figure (a) shows the simulated amplitude.
-Figure (b) shows the growth rate, where the line with scatters is for the LB result, the dashed line shows result from the Richtmyer model, and the dotted line is for the absolute value of result from the Richtmyer model.
-Figures (c)-(d) show the average radial position and velocity of perturbed interface.
-Three vertical lines are shown in Figs.(a) and (b) to divide the evolution progress into four stages, i.e., the stages of compression, reversal, recovery and increasing.
+Figure \ref{Fig10} shows the descriptions of the perturbed material interface.
+Figure (a) shows the simulation results of perturbation amplitude.
+Figure (b) shows the growth rate, where the line with scatters is for the LB result, the dashed line is for numerical results from impulsive model and the dotted line is for the nonlinear model.
+Figures (c)-(d) show the mean interfacial position and the velocity of material interface along radius.
+Three vertical lines are shown in Figs.(a) and (b) to divide the evolution into four stages, i.e., the stages of initial compression, further compression, recovery and further increasing.
 The first guideline corresponds to the time, $t_{comp}=0.03$, when the amplitude is rapidly compressed to $A_{comp}=0.013$.
 The second one is for the time, $t_{zero}=0.27$, when the amplitude reaches zero.
 The last one indicates the time, $t_{reco}=0.66$, when the amplitude recovers to its initial value, $A_{init}=0.02$.
 From Fig.(a) we can get the compression ratio $Cmpr=0.013/0.02=0.65$.
-As a comparison, the theoretical solution is $ Cmpr=0.61 $.
-From Fig.(b) we can find that, for the evolution process of RM instability, our simulation result is close to that of Richtmyer model.
+As a comparison, the theoretical solution is $Cmpr=0.61 $.
+It can be found in Fig.(b) that our simulation results are close to the results from the impulsive model and nonlinear model.
 Figures (c) and (d) show the same phenomena as those in Fig.\ref{Fig08}.